 The Old and New Covenants – The Two Covenants

-God once wrote his laws to His children on cold stone tablets but now He writes His laws in them.
-God gives us understanding to know and to believe His laws; He gives us memories to retain them; He gives us hearts to love them, courage to profess them and power to put them in practice.
+The Old Testament refers to the Ten Commandments as a covenant but was the Ten Commandments the Old Covenant which was abolished?
+God once wrote his laws to His children on cold stone tablets but now He writes His laws in their hearts.
+God gives us understanding to know and to believe His laws; He gives us memories to retain them; He gives us hearts to love them, courage to profess them and power to put them into practice.
 This is the foundation of the New Covenant and when this is laid, our duty will be done wisely, sincerely, readily, easily, resolutely, constantly and with comfort for those who truly love Him.

-We find in the Old Testament that Covenants made with God were traditionally ratified with the blood of an animal sacrifice.
+We find in the Old Testament that covenants made with God were traditionally ratified with the blood of an animal sacrifice.
 (Genesis 15:8-18; Exodus 24:1-8) We also find in the New Testament that the New Covenant was also ratified with sacrificial blood.
-Hebrews 10:29 calls the blood of Jesus the "blood of the [new] covenant," which sanctified us and so has made us holy.
+Hebrews 10:29 calls the blood of Jesus the “blood of the [new] covenant,” which sanctified us and so has made us holy.
 Jesus mentioned the New Covenant during his last meal with his disciples.
-The cup of wine represented "the new covenant in my blood."
+The cup of wine represented “the new covenant in my blood.”
 (Luke 22:20).
 The blood of Jesus, which is the blood of the New Covenant, was poured out for us at His crucifixion and ratified the New Covenant.
+Read also you are placing us under the Old Covenant.

 Countless sincere Christians have accepted the idea that the Old Testament encompasses the dispensation of works and that the New Testament provides for a dispensation of grace.
 Under this garbled plan, people were saved by works in the Old Testament and by grace in the New Testament.
 Does this make sense?
 The Bible presents only one perfect plan for anybody to be saved and that is by grace through faith.
 Will Heaven be divided between those who got there by works and those who got there by faith?
 Every single soul will be a sinner saved by grace.
 Those who entered into salvation in the Old Testament were those who trusted the merits of the blood of Jesus Christ, and they demonstrated their faith by bringing a lamb and slaying it.
 This looked forward in faith to the atoning, sacrificial death of Jesus.
 We look back in faith to the very same sacrificial death and are saved in exactly the same way.
 Those redeemed in heaven will be singing the same song of deliverance and exalting the Lamb slain from the foundations of the world.